 The ganache is ready to use when it is thickened but still pourable (but not runny).

 I tapped the cake stand a couple of times against the table, to release any air bubbles trapped in the ganache.
 As a result, the swirled effect at the bottom of the cake was a result of my tapping!

 Get creative, use whatever decorations you like.
-The ganache is so gloriously glossy it provides the perfect canvas.
+Because the chocolate ganache is so gloriously glossy, it provides the perfect canvas.

 I finished the cake with a dusting of holographic edible glitter.

 Because more is more.
 Right??

 I almost called this Chocoale Sparkle Cake ‘Starry, starry night’ after one of my very favourite songs by Don McLean!

 Because of the glossy, sparkly nature of this cake, as well as the moist, deep chocolate flavour, with a lingering background hit of Bailey’s, this could easily make a beautiful alternative to traditional Christmas cake.

 When I look at this Chocolate Sparkle Cake it just screams ‘Party’!
 The perfect chocolate, celebration cake.

 Everyone loved this cake and we also celebrated the safe arrival of a friend’s baby with a slice.
 Because it is a rich cake, a little goes a long way, meaning there is more to share.

 Also, it keeps really well in a cake tin for 5 days.
 And yes it did last that long!!

 If you have enjoyed this recipe for Chocolate Sparkle Cake you may also like these: